kottans/backend/tasks/http.md

 Add answers to the following questions to your repository:
 1. Name at least three possible negative consequences of not using https.
 1. Explain the main idea behind public key cryptography in few sentences
-1. You are creating and application for pet clinic.
+1. You are creating an application for pet clinic.
 You need to implement the following functionality:
 - add new pet (including name, age, breed, owner's name, medical history)
 - search pet by name
 - change name of an existing pet